Skip to content

 The brightness has consequences for humans and animals

-Apart from the fact that the illumination of streets, buildings and advertising displays require vast amounts of energy - how does it affect the environment when the nights are no longer dark?
-And to what extent do we humans even harm ourselves with it?
+Apart from the fact that lighting streets, buildings and advertising displays requires vast amounts of energy: How does the environment react when the nights are no longer dark?
+And to what extent are we humans even harming ourselves?

 Here I present you now the main consequences of light pollution.